Informatica profit warning hits tech sector shares

 Informatica also expects the European revenue shortfall to cause an increase in its third quarter tax rate which will reduce earnings by about 2 cents per share in that quarter.

-(Additional reporting by Supantha Mukherjee in Bangalore; Editing by Rodney Joyce, Don Sebastian, Tim Dobbyn and M.D.
-Golan)
+(Reporting by Siddharth Cavale and Supantha Mukherjee in Bangalore; Editing by Rodney Joyce and Don Sebastian)